 The Arizona Child Support Guidelines as adopted by the Arizona Supreme Court utilize an income shares model.
 Under that model, each parent contributes a proportionate share, based on his or her income, to the total child support amount.
 The child support guidelines are reviewed every four years.
-Our current guidelines went into effect on January 1, 2005.
+Arizona’s current child support guidelines went into effect on January 1, 2022.

-Step Two.
-The parenting time days are added together for an annual total.
-That annual total is matched to a predetermined adjustment percentage.
-You must refer to the “Parenting Time — Table A” to know what the adjustment will be.
-Table A adjustments range from:
+2. The parenting time days are added together for an annual total.
+That annual total is matched to a predetermined adjustment percentage based on the Arizona child support guidelines.

-Step Three.
-The Basic Child Support Obligation is multiplied by the adjustment percentage (from Table A).
-Step Four.
-The resulting amount from Step Three is subtracted from the noncustodial parent’s proportionate share of the Total Child Support Obligation.
+4. The resulting amount from Step Three is subtracted from the noncustodial parent’s proportionate share of the Total Child Support Obligation.
 If you’re struggling with all these calculations, here’s what you really should remember.
 The more parenting time days per year, the greater the percentage adjustment, the more money is subtracted from the noncustodial parent’s support share.
 Before we move on, there is a Parenting Time — Table B, but it is used only in limited circumstances.
 Table B is applied when the parents share nearly equal time with the child, but don’t share nearly equal child costs.
 In that situation, upon proof that the cost burden is not shared equally, Table B allows for smaller percentages.
-When Table B is applied, less money is subtracted from the noncustodial parent’s support share than would be the result under Table A. Here’s an example of the substantially smaller percentages under Table B: 173 – 182 days per year (.331 is 33.1% — the greatest adjustment from Table B).
+When Table B is applied, less money is subtracted from the noncustodial parent’s support share than would be the result under Table A. Here’s an example of the substantially smaller percentages under Table B: 164 days per year or greater (.50 is 50% — the greatest adjustment from Table B).

 There is always the possibility that no child support will be owed by either parent because they have equal time with their child, they pay the child’s expenses equally, and their adjusted gross incomes are equal.
 In that limited circumstance, they are already paying their proportional share of 50%.
 However, if their incomes are not equal, then an equalization formula is applied.
 The result is a payment to the parent with the lesser support obligation.
 The formula is a simple one

-If a parent pays a cost under [Section Nine], deduct the cost from that parent’s Proportionate Share of Income to arrive at the Preliminary Child Support Amount.
+If a parent pays a cost under [Page 21], deduct the cost from that parent’s Proportionate Share of Income to arrive at the Preliminary Child Support Amount.